djeada/Algorithms-And-Data-Structures/notes/basic_concepts.md

 Pattern matched starting at index 10 in the text.
 ```

-#### Essential Algorithms for Software Engineers
+#### Important Algorithms for Software Engineers

-* As a software engineer, mastering every algorithm isn't expected or necessary.
-Instead, it is more valuable to be proficient in leveraging libraries and packages that encapsulate widely-used algorithms.
-However, the ability to discern the most effective algorithm for a particular task based on its efficiency, the nature of the problem, and other relevant factors is crucial.
+- As a software engineer, it is not necessary to **master every algorithm**.
+Instead, knowing how to effectively use libraries and packages that implement widely-used algorithms is more practical.
-* Understanding algorithms can significantly augment your problem-solving capabilities, particularly when you're beginning your programming journey.
-It provides a strong foundation in logical thinking, exposes you to various strategies for problem-solving, and helps you appreciate the nuances involved in choosing the most appropriate solution.
-After grasping the fundamentals of algorithms, the focus generally shifts towards using pre-built libraries and packages for problem-solving rather than creating algorithms from scratch.
+- The important skill is the ability to **select the right algorithm** for a task by considering factors such as its efficiency, the problem’s requirements, and any specific constraints.
+- Learning **algorithms** during the early stages of programming enhances problem-solving skills.
+It builds a solid foundation in logical thinking, introduces various problem-solving strategies, and helps in understanding how to approach complex issues.
+- Once the **fundamentals of algorithms** are understood, the focus often shifts to utilizing pre-built libraries and tools for solving real-world problems, as writing algorithms from scratch is rarely needed in practice.

 ### Understanding Algorithmic Complexity